kaylas2138/off_label/README.md

 ## Resources Navigation

-### Navigation
+### Mapping

 `off_label/mapping`

 `off_label.py` : Extracts relevant data from MIMICIV publicly available clinical data, which can be accessed at [<https://physionet.org/content/mimiciv/0.4/>](https://physionet.org/content/mimiciv/0.4/){.uri}.\
-`vocab_mappings.py` : Python script that defines functions that extract standard to non-standard terms or vice versa.
-Used to convert from ICD to SNOMED, and to MeSH codes.\
+`vocab_mappings.py` : Python script that defines functions that extract standard to non-standard terms or vice versa, as well as extracting hierarchical concepts.
+Used to convert from ICD to SNOMED, and to MeSH codes, and the associated hierarchical terms.\

 `off_label/Results`